-A selection of the brightest minds in radiology will come together in Montreal this spring to deliver plenary lectures at Canada’s premiere radiology event – CAR 2023, the CAR’s Annual Scientific Meeting.
+A selection of the brightest minds in radiology will deliver a series plenary lectures at Canada’s premiere radiology event – CAR 2023, the CAR’s Annual Scientific Meeting.

 Every year, the event attracts gifted radiologists to share their expertise on a breadth of topics that are relevant to the field.
-The theme for this year’s Annual Scientific Meeting is Advancing Imaging Care Through Innovation and the lineup of plenary lecture speakers is stellar:
+The theme for this year’s Annual Scientific Meeting, running April 27-30 in Montréal, is Advancing Imaging Care Through Innovation and the lineup of plenary lecture speakers is stellar:

-- Dr. Jan Fritz (New York, NY) – Opportunistic MSK Imaging – April 27
+- Dr. Jan Fritz (New York, NY) – Photon-Counting CT in Musculoskeletal Radiology: Opportunities and Limitations – April 27

 - Dr. Jeremy Erasmus (Houston, TX) – Imaging the Chest Post Radiation Treatment: What the Books Don’t Tell You – April 28

 - Dr. Jorge Soto (Boston, MA) – Pitfalls in CT Imaging of the Abdomino-Pelvic Trauma – April 29

 - Dr. Carlos Torres (Ottawa, ON) – Treatment-Induced Neurotoxicity – April 29

 - Dr. Yiming Gao (New York, NY) – Abbreviated Breast MRI – State of the Field – April 30

 Coming from New York, Dr. Yiming Gao says she is thrilled to make the trip north to network and learn from her Canadian colleagues and for the opportunity to impart key concepts of the breast MRI field to attendees.
 “I hope to convey the basic concepts in ultrafast imaging to illustrate the power of functional imaging and the importance of continued research in advancing techniques of fast MRI to improve breast cancer imaging.”